 It’s back to School Season which makes me think about books, learning and libraries so I thought it was the perfect time to write a Guide to Brampton Libraries and explain all the benefits that come with owning a Bramlib card other than just simply taking out books.
 Brampton library offers a space to read books, use a computer, enjoy a quiet study space, attend Brampton Baby and Toddler Library Programs, participate in a workshop or book club, use a 3D printer, or use a recording studio space.

-Guide to Brampton Library: Table of Contents
+Guide to Library in Brampton: Table of Contents

 - Locations of Libraries in Brampton